qureshiowais9731-gif/House-Haven/README.md

-Here's a clean, GitHub-ready project description for you:

----

 ## 🏠 House Haven — Bengaluru Real Estate Price Predictor

 **House Haven** is an end-to-end machine learning web application that predicts residential property prices across Bengaluru using a trained Random Forest model.
 The project covers the full data science pipeline — from raw data ingestion and exploratory analysis to model deployment via an elegant, premium-styled Streamlit interface.